MMarzCodeFellows/reading-notes/Structure Web Pages with HTML.md

 ![image](https://github.com/MMarzCodeFellows/reading-notes/assets/155282209/9d7d30a6-b220-4e4c-a857-41f601ed5db7)

 ## **What is a semantic element?**
 Semantics are the meaning of a section of code.
 They help to indicate and describe the role of the code.
 Each element has a meaning.
 Semantics is basically the use of HTML tags to reflect content.
 It is a type of markup.
-With HTML describinig what appears on the web and tieing into different
+With HTML the semantics tell us what the tag is used for.
+In essence describinig what appears on the web and tieing into different formats.

 See Modzilla HTML Guide - Semantic Section: [Mozilla](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)